Chrislee3x7/CollegeInfo/README.md

 Whenever the search bar detects a keydown, App.js looks for university names that contains the substring that the user has entered.
 To reduce complexity, only first 5 results will be shown based on alphabetical order.

+## Webpage
+The pages were built from scratch using html, with css, javascript, bootstrap.
+Keyframes was also used to create simple animations

+##